 Sound changes according to data, rules or live conditions where this is meaningful for the project.

+While immersion focuses on spatial presence and perception, sound scenography connects this with dramaturgy, composition, interaction and the structure of the visitor journey.
 It asks how sound should behave across the whole experience: where it begins, where it withdraws, how it connects spaces and how it changes the way visitors understand what they encounter.

 Examples of immersive sound in our work include: